 Standardization reduces volatility.
 I won’t have the highs — I’ll never have the really great meals at Olive Garden, but I also won’t have a really bad meal.

-Both Jim Leff and Clay Shirky place the blame not on the consumer, but rather, manipulative nuero-marketing and brand-awareness by major chains.
-Each day we need to make thousands and thousands of choices, more than our brains could ever handle, but when we see the familiar green mermaid of Starbucks or freckly face of Wendy’s we’re immediately drawn in, unconsciously, because our brains know, “here is a familiar place, a place where I know what to order, how to order, how to pronounce it.”
-And we choose the ease of familiarity – despite the mediocre food – over the risk of novelty and uncertainty and potential regret.
+Both Jim Leff and Clay Shirky place the blame not on the consumer but on manipulative neuro-marketing and brand awareness by major chains.
+Each day we need to make thousands and thousands of choices, more than our brains could ever handle.
+Still, when we see the familiar green mermaid of Starbucks or freckly face of Wendy’s we’re immediately drawn in, unconsciously, because our brains know, “Here is a familiar place, a place where I know what to order, how to order, how to pronounce it.”
+And we choose the ease of familiarity — despite the mediocre food — over the risk of novelty and the uncertainty of potential regret.

-The third guest on the show, Megan McArdle, does more than just hold her own.
-By telling people that they are wrong in their choice of Burger King over their local french bistro, she argues, you’re making a value judgement.
+Megan McArdle insists that taste is subjective.
+You can’t scold someone for choosing Burger King over their local French bistro..
 You may have different aesthetic or culinary preferences, but you can’t tell them they are wrong when they go to a fast food restaurant.

 Passing by the second busy McDonalds as I heard this I wondered if she was right.
-Am I really choosing what is “best” or is my own preferred “brand” an independent cafe with the NY Times and the latest copy of the New Yorker?
-Furthermore, the “independent cafes” I used to love so much just 5 years ago now hardly exist.
+Am I choosing what is “best”?
+Or is my own preferred “brand” an independent cafe with the NY Times and the latest copy of the New Yorker?
+Besides, the “independent cafes” I used to love so much just 5 years ago now hardly exist.
 And where they do, they are mostly copy-cats of the big chains.
-I don’t see the same pride in quality of craftsmanship.
-What I see are plastic wrapped madeleines from Costco – because Starbucks consumers are familiar with them and because everyone is a Starbucks consumer – and a separate menu with more than a dozen kinds of frappuccinos.
+I don’t see the same pride in the quality of craftsmanship.
+What I see are plastic-wrapped madeleines from Costco — because Starbucks consumers are familiar with them and because everyone is a Starbucks consumer — and a separate menu with more than a dozen kinds of frappuccinos.

 Walking Down the Boulevard